Prekovic Lab at UMC Utrecht

 Julia comes from Adelaide, Australia, where she earned her BSc (Advanced) degree in biochemistry and chemistry from The University of Adelaide, before undertaking an MSc (Honours) research year at Flinders University.
 She completed her doctoral training at The University of Adelaide, under the guidance of Prof. Lisa Butler, studying the role of lipid metabolism in prostate cancer progression.

-Master Student
+HBO Student

-BSc: University of Amsterdam, Amsterdam, The Netherlands
+BSc: Inholland Amsterdam, Amsterdam, The Netherlands

 PhD student (promotor: prof Wilbert Zwart; based at the NKI, Amsterdam)